SSAY/hello-world/README.md

 hello-world
 ===========

-Tutorial
+Training

 This will be a long test session,
-But it is certainly worthwhile.
+But certainly worthwhile.

+Some moer changes here ...
+123456